 An IBC must obtain a special license with any word that includes a bank, building society, insurance, assurance, fund management, investment fund, trust, trustees, Chamber of Commerce, municipal, or foreign language equivalents.

 Advantages of a Bahamas Offshore Company

 - Absence of exchange, currency, and capital controls

 - An English Common Law System

-- IBC's can conduct business with Bahamians directly and also own Bahamian real estate but will subject to exchange controls, local tax laws, and stamp duty.
+- IBC's can conduct business with Bahamians directly and own Bahamian real estate but will be subject to exchange controls, local tax laws, and stamp duty.

 - No financial reporting requirements

 - Zero corporate tax

 - Modern and simple incorporation laws and procedures